TannerHollaway/HelpDeskLabs/README.md

 5. Confirmed Resolution
 Returned to the ticket and followed up with the user to verify email was restored.

 Technician: Thank you so much for waiting.
-Could you please confirm if your issue has been resolved?
+Could you please confirm if your issues has been solved?
-User: Yup it's all working again, really appreciate the quick fix!
+User: Oh, it's all working again, really appreciate the quick fix!
 Thank you!
 Technician: Of course.

 6. Closed the Ticket